Atlamillias/DearPyPixl/README.md

 # Usage (WIP)
 ## Basic Example
-DearPyPixl maintains the same flow and structure as DearPyGui.
+DearPyPixl maintains the same flow and structure of DearPyGui.
 Below is an example of how to create an application viewport, a window item, and a text item in DearPyGui:

 ```python
 from dearpygui import dearpygui as dpg